carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ![test_armature](img/tuto_content_authoring_vehicles/check_wheel_turning.png)

+If you have added bones for the doors, you do not need to bind the door geometry to these since the door geometry must be exported and then imported into Unreal Engine separately.

 ### Export

 Each vehicle part should be exported separately, you should have separate geometry objects for the following parts:

-- the bodywork/chassis
-- 4 wheels
+- the bodywork/chassis with 4 wheels (including the bones/armature)
 - glass
 - lights
 - 4 doors (optional)